ajmel-muadz/Calorie-Tracker/README.md

 - If invalid, i.e. the food is not in the database, users can manually enter food.

-Currently working on the database functionality.
-Ideally, we need to make sure to store food data in the database **first**, then we think about retrieving data from the database and displaying it.
-Much easier that way.
+Currently the database is fully working.
+It is basically a One-to-Many database, where one Date in the app can have many food entries.

+Now currently working on displaying food info.

 ### Stuff we have not done yet

 - We have not done the Firebase stuff.
 - We have not done photo uploading (related to the Firebase funcionality).
-- Have not displayed daily food info.
-This requires the database to be done.